domschrei/theremin/README.md

 * Central pedal: Until the pedal gets pressed another time, all tones will be played exactly one octave higher.
 This can be used to extend the pitch range of the instrument.
 * Right pedal: Each press switches the waveform which is being used for audio synthesis.
 I implemented some pretty random waveforms, with varying results.

-Internally, the foot switch just puts out the letters "a", "b" and "c" respectively, just like a keyboard.
+By default, the foot switch used by me just puts out the letters "a", "b" and "c" respectively, just like a keyboard.
 Hence, you can use the keys of your keyboard as well (which, however, is much less convenient than a foot switch).
+You can change the triggering characters for specific actions inside the configuration file `theremin.cfg` under the paragraph `Input settings`.

 ### Autotune modes

 The application supports some types of frequency aligning: `none`, `smooth` and `full`.
-You can change the type by pressing 1, 2 or 3 respectively, and they have the following effects:
+By default, you can change the type by pressing 1, 2 or 3 respectively, and they have the following effects:

 * `none`: The distance value of the sensor gets directly mapped to a frequency (in an exponential manner, such that moving the hand by the same amount on different height levels should yield roughly the same frequency interval).
 * `smooth`: Works like `none`, but adds a specific sine wave to the frequency such that the played tone gets "pushed" towards proper halftones, but in-between frequencies are possible nonetheless.